Iluxmas/To-do-app/Readme.md

 - Case insensitive search of todos
 - Todos counter (active and done)

-Project compilation done by Webpack, avaliable via link in the bottom.
+Webpack was used for bundling, avaliable via link in the bottom.

 In case of cloning of main branch, execute next commands to run the project - `npm i` to install dependencies, `npm start` to run page on port :8080